Ma Bufang: Chinese Civil War

 Generals Hu Zongnan and Ma Bufang led five corps to defeat General Peng's army near Baoji.
 They killed 15,000 members of the People's Liberation Army (PLA).

 In August 1949, Ma Bufang traveled by plane to the Kuomintang (KMT) government in Canton to request supplies via airdrop, while his son Ma Jiyuan assumed command over the KMT forces at Lanzhou who advised journalists they would defend the city.
 However, the government denied his request, and Ma flew back to Lanzhou, then abandoned it, retreating by truck back to Xining.
 Then the Chinese Communist People's Liberation Army, led by General Peng Dehuai, defeated Ma's army and occupied Lanzhou, the capital of Gansu.
 Ma was driven out of Xining and escaped to Chongqing then Hong Kong.
 He had 50,000 dollars in money with him.
 While residing in a flat in Hong Kong, he stated his intention to flee to Mecca.
 In October, Chiang Kai-shek urged him to return to the Northwest to resist the PLA, but he fled to Mecca with more than 200 relatives and subordinates, in the name of hajj.

 Ma Bufang, and his family members like son Ma Jiyuan, cousin Ma Bukang, and nephew Ma Chengxiang, fled to Saudi Arabia; however, after one year, Ma Bufang and Ma Bukang then moved to Cairo, Egypt, while his son Ma Jiyuan, with ten Generals, moved to Taiwan.

 General Ma Bufang announced the start of the Kuomintang Islamic Insurgency in China (1950–1958), on January 9, 1950, when he was in Cairo, Egypt saying that Chinese Muslims would never surrender to Communism and would fight a guerilla war against the Communists.
 His former military forces, most of them Muslim, continued to play a major role in the insurgency.

 In 1950, Ma moved to Cairo.
 He was there to request help from Arab countries.
 Ma served as representative of the Kuomintang to Egypt.

 Ambassador to Saudi Arabia

 In 1957, after the establishment of diplomatic relations between Egypt and the People's Republic of China, Ma was transferred by Taipei to serve as the ROC ambassador to Saudi Arabia.
 Ma served in this post for four years; he never returned to Taiwan.
-He was in the post from 1957-1961 until his dismissal "on charges of corruption and incompetence".
+He was in the post from 1957 to 1961 until his dismissal "on charges of corruption and incompetence".
 He received the Saudi citizenship and remained in Saudi Arabia until his death in 1975 at the age of 72.
 He had one son, Ma Jiyuan (馬繼援), who served as a divisional commander in Ma Bufang's army.